Photo: Amanda Lauren

 Corded vs. Cordless

 Vacuums are available with or without cords.
 Corded vacuums are less portable than cordless models, but they are usually more powerful and have higher amperage ratings.
-When choosing a vacuum, consider where the nearest outlet is and make sure the cord is long enough to reach.
-Vacuums with extended cords let you cover more floor space without moving the plug.
+When choosing a corded vacuum, consider finding a model with long cords that let you cover more floor space without moving the plug.
 Retractable cords offer additional convenience and a tidy storage solution because the cord winds into the vacuum with the press of a button.

 The motor is the central component of a vacuum cleaner.
 It creates airflow by connecting to a fan that sends air through the vacuum’s bag or filtration system and out the exhaust port.
 The motor strength, combined with other factors such as watts, amps, and voltage, determines the vacuum’s performance and suction power.

-Air Flow and Filtration
+Airflow and Filtration

-Air flow, measured in cubic feet per minute (CFM), determines the vacuum’s cleaning ability.
+Airflow, measured in cubic feet per minute (cfm), determines the vacuum’s cleaning ability.
 Vacuums with higher airflow can pick up more dirt and dust.
 Airflow takes into consideration the motor’s power along with the resistance of the bag and filter system.

 Upright vacuums come with filters to prevent dust and other allergens from getting into the air.
 While regular filters are fine for most people, high-efficiency particulate air (HEPA) filters are designed to remove nearly 100 percent of airborne particles and can be useful for those who suffer from severe allergies or asthma.
 Vacuums with normal filters may have higher airflow ratings because they do not have as much resistance as those with HEPA filters.
 Some filters are reusable and washable, but they can still clog up over time, meaning they eventually will need to be replaced.